mahmoudoudiallo/PRG1-conditionals/README.md

 ## ✏️ MODIFY Activities

-Make changes to existing functions to deepen your understanding:
+Make changes to existing functions to deepen your understanding.
+You don't have to do them all, just pick and choose.
+Be prepared to feed back to the group on what you've been working on.

 ### Task M1: Extend Basic Functions
 Modify `grade_assignment()` to include: